 - Referrals to specialists as requested by referral sources

-For Chronic Pain (usually on a lien basis), KPA Provides:
+For Other Pain (usually on a lien basis), KPA Provides:

 A variety of pain management procedures such as cervical and lumbar epidurals, various nerve blocks, occipital nerve blocks (for headaches), joint injections, radio frequency ablation and more.
 KPA has installed a C-Arm to provide fluoroscopic guidance to help us perform the Chronic Pain Procedures listed below for injured patients.